haileycoop/nightsong/content/Worldbuilding/1. Meta/Current campaign.md

 - deeper in the ruins, there are secrets that would reveal much of the origin story of the world, and insights that would allow the emerging scientists of the current age to make big leaps. but that should be out of reach at this stage

-#### General notes & ideas on life today

-- Species with darkvision that live together with other species should be more nocturnal and take the "night shift" of society
-- This works out as these civilisations need to be on constant guard against threat
-- Species with darkvision should have some issues in full daylight
-- I want an economy around monster parts as valuable ingredients for elixirs and magical reagents, so that hunting monsters is desirable
-	- Check out Monsters of Drakkenheim for rules on monster parts